pmichaillat/unemployment/syllabus.md

 #### Research paper

 Thursday class meetings will be devoted to research.

-Indeed, this is a research-intensive course, which will serve as good preparation for students interested in pursuing further studies in macroeconomics, especially a PhD.
+Indeed, this is a research-intensive course, which will serve as good preparation for students interested in pursuing further studies in economics, especially a PhD.
 In this course you will shift away from learning the results of other peoples' research into learning how to conduct your own research.
 You will therefore devote a good part of the course to active research.
 You will learn:

 + How to select a research question
 + How to develop and refine the answer to your research question